FT-Labs/phyOS-iso/README.md

 <p align="center">
 Suckless tools based minimalist and functional distribution for aesthetics and simple usage based on <a href="https://www.archlinux.org">Arch Linux</a>.
 </p>

+### PLEASE JOIN OUR DISCORD SERVER FOR GUIDES AND RECENT UPDATES.
+THERE IS ALSO A SUPPORT CHANNEL THERE.

 <p align="center">
   <a href="https://ftlabs.tech" target="_blank"><img alt="home" src="https://img.shields.io/badge/HOME-blue?style=flat-square"></a>